 hello are of type

 hello is a constant.
-The difference is simple to understand by adding two more lines of code.
+The difference is simple to understand if we add two more lines of code.

 str = "This is a variable." hello = "This is a constant."